igorskasminins/lod-extraction/README.md

 At first the query defined in _source_qurey.txt_ will be executed on the source and endpoints will be retrieved for further extraction.

+To update the contents of the file with recieved endpoints(endpoints-from-source.xml by default) from the query, it should be deleted.
+So that if some changes were applied they wouldn't be overwritten.

 Additionaly, there is available a file _endpoints-to-skip.csv_ with endpoints that will be skipped for extraction.

 Command to start the extraction from the source.